 “Oh, Yeah.
 Okay.
 Now I get what you guys do.
 Okay.
 Yeah, we definitely should talk at some point.”

 7) Embrace that "closed won" is just the beginning

 So that will help you with the sales cycle acceleration and in any business based on retention and expansion revenue.

 Of course, the deal is done when it gets to closed-won, but not really.

-We need to make sure we have a fantastic onboarding process, and we do an incredible job of delighting our clients so there's no retention risk and they stick around.
+We need to ensure we have a fantastic onboarding process and we do an incredible job of delighting our clients so there's no retention risk and they stick around.